-GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pension.
+GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
 It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
-The Statement will become effective for the Fire District for the year ending December 31, 2018.
-Management does not expect this Statement will have an impact on the financial statements.
+Implementation of this Statement impacted the District's financial statements as disclosed in Note 8.